Exercise - Create your Azure SQL database

 Sign in to the Azure portal.

-From Home, or in Azure Services, select Create a resource.
-The Create a resource pane appears.
+From Home, under Azure services, select Create a resource.

 The Create SQL Database pane appears.